-U.S. Department of the Interior - U.S. Geological Survey (\$7,525,000) Greater Everglades Restoration - Integrating Research, Planning, and Interagency Coordination (\$7,525,000)
+U.S. Department of the Interior - U.S. Geological Survey (\$7,313,000) Greater Everglades Restoration - Integrating Research, Planning, and Interagency Coordination (\$7,313,000)

-Funding in FY 2016 will support Greater Everglades research to provide research, modeling, monitoring, and interagency coordination efforts needed for Everglades restoration in accordance with the terms of the Memorandum of Understanding among the USGS, the FWS, and the NPS.
-This coordinated science effort allows the Interior bureaus to leverage resources, maximize the value of Federal research funds, and ensure that the best available research, modeling, and monitoring products and assessment tools are developed to meet the priority needs in the Everglades.
-DOI's Everglades science plan continues to serve as the template upon which to define and prioritize studies to address critical decision-related information needs.
-DOI's Greater Everglades Science Team used the science plan coupled with near-term plans for the Comprehensive Everglades Restoration Plan (CERP), the Modified Water Deliveries (MWD) project, and other restoration activities as well as other emerging issues (e.g., sea level rise, climate change, and invasive species) to generate a priority list of research, monitoring, and modeling studies needed to address immediate and near-term decision-related information needs.
-The USGS, in partnership with the FWS, the NPS, and other restoration partners, is continuing to prioritize its research to support, conduct, and disseminate timely and relevant decision-critical science.
+Funding in FY 2017 will support Greater Everglades research to provide research, modeling, monitoring, and interagency coordination efforts needed for Everglades restoration in accordance with the terms of the Memorandum of Understanding among the USGS, the FWS, and the NPS.
+This coordinated science effort allows the Interior bureaus to leverage resources, maximize the value of Federal research funds, and ensure that the best available science is developed to meet the priority needs in the Everglades.
+Interior's Everglades science plan continues to serve as the template upon which to define and prioritize studies to address critical decision-related information needs.
+Interior's Greater Everglades Science Team used the science plan coupled with near-term plans for the Comprehensive Everglades Restoration Plan (CERP), including the Central Everglades Planning Project (CEPP), the Modified Water Deliveries (MWD) project, and other restoration activities as well as emerging issues to generate a priority list of research, monitoring, and modeling studies needed to address immediate and near-term decision-related information needs.
+The USGS, in partnership with the FWS, the NPS, and other restoration partners, and through its involvement in the South Florida Ecosystem Restoration

+Task Force's Science Coordination Group (SCG), is continuing to prioritize its research to support, conduct, and disseminate timely and relevant decision-critical science.

-The USGS activities provide a fundamental understanding of Everglades ecosystem process, structure, and function.
+The USGS activities provide a fundamental understanding of Everglades ecosystem process, structure, and function, and targets this understanding to the needs of natural resource managers in south Florida.
 A significant part of USGS activities is to integrate the ecosystem science through continued development and improvement of integrative models, including hydrologic models, ecological models, and geographic and landscape models.
-These ecosystem models are being integrated into decision support tools to aid in restoration-related planning decisions by the FWS, the NPS, the Corps, the FDEP, the EPA, and the SFWMD to predict the consequences of varied management alternatives, set ecological goals by providing yardsticks to measure the success of the restoration, and manage the natural resources of the system.
+These ecosystem models are integrated into decision support tools to aid in restoration-related planning decisions by the FWS, the NPS, the Corps, the FDEP, the EPA, and the SFWMD to predict the consequences of varied management alternatives, set ecological goals by providing yardsticks to measure the success of the restoration, and manage the natural resources of the system.
 In support of the DOI science plan and in constant communication and collaboration with agency partners, the USGS will continue high-priority work that includes long-term hydrologic monitoring, coastal salinity monitoring, continued development and enhancement of ecological models including models for adaptive assessment, and research that addresses new and rapidly emerging resource management needs.
 These tools will continue to be used in planning and implementing the CERP (including CEPP), the MWD, and other Everglades restoration projects.
-A continuing priority is to make all ecological models an integral part of the decision support tools available to restoration practitioners.
-USGS scientists work with all modelers in our partner agencies to insure the best integration of USGS models and modeling products.